 Before participants arrive on-site, they will be asked to provide proof of complete vaccination against COVID-19 with a vaccine approved by the World Health Organization (WHO) or the U.S. Food and Drug Administration (FDA).

 Safety Measures On-Site

-Official health and safety guidelines on preventing transmission of COVID-19 are constantly evolving.
-The MSL Society will base on-site protocols according to the latest guidelines from the CDC and potential local regulations.
+Official health and safety guidelines on preventing transmission of COVID-19 are continually evolving.
+The MSL Society will base on-site protocols according to the latest guidelines and recommendations from the CDC and other appropriate local regulations.

 Before arrival, participants will receive specific requirements and guidelines for that particular training/event.
-Though some events/training might not require a facemask or other protective equipment, it’s welcomed regardless.
-The MSL Society will be providing disposable masks and hand sanitizers.
+Although some events/training may not require a facemask, all participants are welcome to wear one regardless.
+The MSL Society will be providing disposable masks and hand sanitizers on-site.

 Several studies now point to the unlikeliness of contagion through surfaces touched by multiple people; however, staff will clean surfaces regularly to ensure a healthy and sanitary environment.

 If you are arriving from outside the country, you need to check the current travel restrictions on arriving in the U.S. on the Centers for Disease Control and Prevention (CDC) website.
 Ensure you check the latest requirements before you plan your travel as these continuously change.